 Sarcoma of the Head and Neck

-Sarcomas are relatively uncommon tumors.
-Head and neck sarcomas account for about 1 percent of head and neck malignancies and 5 percent of sarcomas, according to Cancers, an oncology journal.
-About 80 percent of head and neck sarcomas originate in soft tissue while about 20 percent arise from bone.
+Sarcomas are very rare tumors of connective tissue, which include fat, nerves, bone, skin and muscle.
+Head and neck sarcomas account for about 1% of head and neck cancers and 5% of sarcomas.
+Approximately 80% of head and neck sarcomas originate in soft tissue, while the remaining 20% arise from bone.

 The most common symptoms of head and neck sarcomas include the following: